desicochrane/blogger/src/posts/2018-02-14-gopher-forth-and-multiply.md

 However our algorithm assumes that we can divide \\(n\\) by a factor of two cleanly at every iteration, that is we assume that \\(n\\)) is a power of 2.
 If we invoked our new method with \\(n=28\\) for example we will get an incorrect result:

+(todo: "// Run this program in the Go Playground." link)
 ```go
 fmt.PrintLn(Multiply1(2,28)) // 32
 ```